 I painted it with Waverly Chalk Acrylic paint in white.

 This picture shows it with just one coat.

 I layered the materials as shown and then used spray glue adhesive to lightly bond the items together.
-I wrapped the plywood with fabric and stapled it to the back with a staple gun.
+After wrapping the plywood with fabric, stapled it to the back with a staple gun.
 I then screwed the entire seating onto the coffee table from the underside, making it into the perfect ottoman seating.

 I love the creamy antique white.